-Now that Chrissy Teigen has shown off her postpartum underwear on Instagram, more and more new moms are sharing pictures of their postpartum experiences on social media and the whole question of what to wear immediately after giving birth is becoming a hot topic.
+A lot has happened since Chrissy Teigen showed off her postpartum underwear on Instagram.
+More new mons are sharing pictures of their postpartum experiences on social media and the whole question of what to wear immediately after giving birth is becoming a hot topic.

 I’ve said it before: giving birth is a messy process that puts a lot of strain on your body.
 Many hospitals however don’t prepare moms well enough for what happens when they come home.
 As if caring for a beautiful new life isn’t overwhelming enough, now there’s also your own body to worry about and care for.
 Nurses really want to help, but they are so overworked that often they just don’t have time to prepare moms sufficiently.
 Best case scenario they will give you a stack of the mesh hospital panties and a bag of maxi pads to take home.
 Or to quote Chrissy Teigen again: “No one told me I would be coming home in diapers too."

 So what do you need?
 First off you will need good, comfortable postpartum underwear and the biggest, most absorbent pads you can find.
 Remember that the weight you’ve gained during your pregnancy won’t come off immediately with delivering the baby, so you need postpartum underwear that has maximum stretch to keep the pad snugly in place as your body returns to its pre-pregnancy size.